william-vw/fun3/README.md

 ## Demo
 - _Online demo_.
 An online demo: [https://editor.notation3.org/fun3.html?link=76tXcm1A](https://editor.notation3.org/fun3.html?link=76tXcm1A)
-It is pre-loaded with the `descendantOf` example, but feel free to change the query, rules and data to any other example.
+It is pre-loaded with the `descendantOf` example, but you can change the query, rules and data to any other example.

 - _Local demo_.
-You can run fun3 with custom tests on your own machine using [`test.ipynb`](python/test.ipynb).
+You can easily run fun3 on your own machine using [`test.ipynb`](python/test.ipynb).

 - _Benchmarks_.
 You can run the performance benchmarks and test suite as described [below](#testing).